protecode-sc/helm-chart/README.md

 #### Licensing

 To access the data that Black Duck Binary Analysis needs a username and password for the licensing server are required.
-These are credentials needed for accessing onprem updates from Synopsys Community.
+These are credentials needed for accessing onprem updates from Black Duck Community.
 Without these, automatic data updates will not function.
 In case you are operating airgapped installation, you can omit these.